msg43/Knowledge_Chipper/tests/gui_comprehensive/README.md

-# GUI Comprehensive Testing Framework
+# GUI Comprehensive Testing Framework (System 2)

-This framework provides automated comprehensive testing for the Knowledge Chipper GUI application, covering all permutations of input types, GUI tabs, and processing operations.
+This framework provides automated comprehensive testing for the Knowledge Chipper GUI application with System 2 integration, covering all permutations of input types, GUI tabs, and processing operations with job tracking and orchestration.

 ## Quick Start